Disposable vape device on top of a wooden block being struck by a wooden gavel.

 When will disposable vapes be banned in the UK?

-There is no date set in stone for when disposable vapes will be banned in the UK.
-There are many measures that have to be met for any definitive law to be brought in for both disposables and other regulations the government has set out.
+Disposable vapes are set to be banned from 1st June 2025.
+There are many measures that still have to be met before any definitive law can be brought in for both disposables and other regulations the government has set out.

 Although all parties have voiced their concerns over the rise in youth vaping, alongside the environmental aspect of single-use electronic cigarettes, the bill will have to be discussed and passed in both the House of Commons and the House of Lords, where any changes or amendments have to be agreed upon, before being signed off by the King which is known as a Royal Assent.